 We're Green!
 It is a site requirement to use fully bio-degradable beebs.
-These will be available to purchase on site and are also available from Airsoft World.
+These are available to purchase on site (or from Airsoft retailers).
 Ammo will be spot checked for compliance.
 Blaster brand beebs are NOT permitted on site, due to their tendency to shatter - as they pose a risk to players wearing mesh goggles.

 Littering will not be tolerated at our site.
 We will be providing 2 bins on site - one for recyclable bottles/cans and one for general waste.
 Please use these bins provided and place the correct waste in the correct bin.

 Eye protection (mask or goggles) is mandatory outside the Safe Zone.
 We reserve the right to test goggles to ensure they are safe (this will involve shooting them at close range).
 Should you choose to wear goggles instead of a mask, you do so at your own risk.

 Your Magazines must be removed and your gun cleared before entering safe zone/cark park areas.
 Your fire select switch must be in working condition and be set at "safe" in safe zone/car park areas.

 All players must listen to the safety briefing held at the beginning of the day.

 All players will conduct themselves in a way as to not endanger other players or members of the public.

 Drugs and alcohol are not permitted during gameplay.
 Anyone suspected of being intoxicated or under the influence of drugs will be asked to leave.